In this chapter:

 - If 23PPV has already been given (prior to any doses of PCV13) to adults aged 18 years and older, wait at least 1 year before administering PCV13.

-Two classifications of IPD risk are recognised: ‘high-risk’ conditions for which there is significant risk of IPD and ‘at‑risk’ conditions, which on their own may not significantly increase risk, but when combined together or with lifestyle risk factors increase an individual’s risk of IPD.
-This is described as ‘risk stacking’ – IPD incidence substantially increases with the accumulation of concurrent risk factors or conditions.[3, 4] The risk of pneumococcal infections in those with two or more at-risk conditions may be as high as the risk for those with a recognised high-risk condition.[82, 83, 84]
+Two classifications of IPD risk are recognised: ‘high-risk’ conditions for which there is significant risk of IPD and ‘at‑risk’ conditions, which on their own may not significantly increase risk, but when combined or with added lifestyle risk factors increase an individual’s risk of IPD.
+This is described as ‘risk stacking’ – IPD incidence substantially increases with the accumulation of concurrent risk factors or conditions.[3, 4] The risk of pneumococcal infections in those with two or more at-risk conditions may be as high as the risk for those with a recognised high-risk condition.[70, 71, 72]

 PCV13 and 23PPV are recommended but not funded for the following individuals:

 - immune-competent adults (aged 18 years and older) at increased risk of pneumococcal disease or its complications because of chronic illness (eg, chronic heart, renal, liver or pulmonary disease, diabetes or alcohol dependency)

 - immunocompromised adults at increased risk of pneumococcal disease (eg, those with nephrotic syndrome, multiple myeloma, lymphoma and Hodgkin’s disease)

 - individuals of any age who have had one episode of IPD